 - An affidavit of the expert explaining why the methodology used is reliable

-- Affidavits of other experts in field
+- Affidavits of other experts in their field

 - Prior testimony of your opponent’s experts